What are the effects of child poverty?

 School and friends

 Living in poor households can make children feel unequal to others.
-We know that children who receive free school meals are less likely to get A*- C grades at GCSE than wealthier peers.
 This can then make them less hopeful about getting the job they want.
 They feel like they have to work twice as hard.

 It can also be tricky to form proper friendships.
 Repeatedly packing up their lives and moving home means that any bonds they do make could be short lived.
 Children tend to get on with it but it's hard moving from school to school.